naihloan/ramoneando/docs/drafts-writing/1-MAKE-SENSE-martin-de-mauro/DeMauro,Martin.2019.How-to-make-sense-of-precariousness.md

 In general terms, Butler attends to Derrida and Foucault; and Esposito builds up through Deleuze.
 Just in the way that Esposito points out, *bíos* is a line of flight from the person's dispositive, as is of the theological-biomedical semantic on immunity.
-In Butler, it is a ontological condition with regards to interdependence with norms and other lives: in such a way, no life exceeds this normative frame but rather internal displacements.
+In Butler, it is a ontological condition with regards to interdependence with norms and other lives: in such a way, no life exceeds this normative frame but there are rather internal displacements.
 And this is just one side that does not acquire enough relevance in Esposito's affirmative biopolitics: every life is saturated, in a greater or lesser extent, by power.
 The excess of life, the capability for variation and empowerment does not presuppose as much of